h598077/h598077/README.md

 - 👋 Hi, I’m @h598077
 - 👀 I’m interested in Nature
-- 🌱 I’m currently learning Master in software development
+- 🌱 I’m currently a Master’s student in Software Development
 - 💞️ I’m looking to collaborate on New ideas